(Updated Jan. 6, 2015)

 The Cardinals offered Biggio a five-year, $25 million contract, the Associated Press reported at the time.
 But Biggio took the Astros’ four-year, $22 million deal.
 “I consider myself a loyal person,” Biggio said. “… I want to win in an Astros uniform.”

-Twelve years later, when Biggio was finishing his playing career in 2007, La Russa told MLB.com, “Walt and I put a full-court press on Craig (in 1995).
+Twelve years later, when Biggio was finishing his playing career in 2007 with 3,060 hits, La Russa told MLB.com, “Walt and I put a full-court press on Craig (in 1995).
 I thought we put together a charge that had a chance, but I know … his teammates were also talking to him.
 He made a smart decision to stay there.”

 Biggio, who played most of his career as a second baseman, faced the Cardinals for the first time on Aug.
 17, 1988, when he entered the game at Busch Stadium II in the ninth inning as a catcher.
 Boxscore